There in the opening light on a track shaded by lakeside trees an engine revs and I – run.

-I stayed the night in Konzula in a $2 room the size of a single bed.
+In Konzula, I had a $2 room the size of a single bed

 But no food served.
 Beer was my dinner.
 So I drank bottles with an English-speaking local; hey, my shout.

 Starving the next day, I ate a single banana for breakfast.

 Stopping at Dek Island on the boat across Lake Tana